LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/introduction.md

 ### Overview

 The following document outlines the configuration of the **Custom Endpoint** connector.

-It enables brands to connect orchestration layers, develop their own adapters for unsupported ai vendors or write completely custom bot implementations and connect them to the Conversational Cloud.
-Conversational Cloud.
+The Custom Endpoint feature of Third Party Bots allows brands to provide their REST API as a service of bot responses inside the Conversational Cloud.
+This is complementary to the LivePerson Functions integration and suited for solutions that are: too complex to be comfortably implemented in a LivePerson function, or need to be implemented in a different programming language or they are necessary to be fully controlled by the brand.
+Possible user-cases that can help brands leverage the custom endpoint feature are as follows:

+- Brands can provide a REST API service as an orchestration layer between the Conversational Cloud and the AI vendors of their choice that fulfills tasks like context enrichment, data sanitization, or routing.
+- Brands can connect their instance of the Conversational Cloud to AI vendors that are not supported out-of-the-box by LivePerson.
+AI vendors can provide a REST API service to get out-of-the-box support between the Conversational Cloud and their platform.

 ### Configuration